AbdulMoizQureshi-2640/SkyTracker-WeatherForecastApp/README.md

 - **Interactive Charts**: Visualizes temperature changes over time using Chart.js.
 - **User Profile**: Users can optionally provide their name and profile picture.
 - **Responsiveness**: Fully responsive application corresponds to all devices.
+- - **Chatbot**: Tell the weather and non weather related questions.

 ## Technologies Used